AztecProtocol/aztec-packages/docs/docs/misc/glossary/call_types.md

 #### Public Calls

 Since public execution can only be performed by the sequencer, public functions cannot be executed in a private context.
 It is possible however to _enqueue_ a public function call during private execution, requesting the sequencer to run it during inclusion of the transaction.
+It will be [executed in public](#public-execution) normally, including the possibility to enqueue static public calls.

 Since the public call is made asynchronously, any return values or side effects are not available during private execution.
-If the public function fails once executed, the entire transaction is reverted inncluding state changes caused by the private part, such as new commitments or nullifiers.
+If the public function fails once executed, the entire transaction is reverted inncluding state changes caused by the private part, such as new notes or nullifiers.
 Note that this does result in gas being spent, like in the case of the EVM.

 #include_code enqueue /noir-projects/noir-contracts/contracts/app_subscription_contract/src/main.nr rust